django-cms/django-classy-tags/docs/reference.rst

         Parses a single *token* into *kwargs*.
 Should return ``True`` if it consumed this token or ``False`` if it didn't.

+    .. method:: parse_token(parser, token)

+        Parses a single *token* using *parser* into an object which is can be resolved against a context.
+Usually this is a template variable, a filter expression or a :class:`classytags.utils.TemplateConstant`.

 .. class:: MultiValueArgument(self, name[, default][, required][, max_values][, no_resolve])